bilal-patiwala/Class101/README.md

 5. Add the hosts

--Got to settings.py file
+- Got to settings.py file
--Then, On allowed hosts, Add [‘*’].
+- Then, On allowed hosts, Add [‘*’].

 ```ALLOWED_HOSTS = ['*']```